Pakistani dramas: India

-Dramas such as Deewarein, Waris, and Jungle were popular in India during the 1980s, but the Indian government has imposed a ban on Pakistani television channels in India.
+Eventually, the Indian government had imposed a ban on Pakistani television channels in India.
 In 2009, the Senate of Pakistan's broadcasting division appealed to the Parliament of India to lift the ban.
 In 2012, India began debating whether to reverse the ban on Pakistani television channels.
 India assured Pakistan that it would consider a proposal by Pakistani foreign secretary Jalil Abbas Jilani to lift the ban.